 First, can you clearly articulate your organization’s culture?
 If you asked various employees in the organization, would they be able to state your company’s top values?
 The culture of the organization should be easily identifiable because the employees should embody those values.
 Make sure that your evaluation of the candidate goes beyond the likeability or similarity factors.

 You can gain a deeper understanding of what the candidate values as an employee of an organization through interview questions that go beyond “What do you value in an organization?” or “What would be your ideal company culture?”
 Instead, try questions such as the following:

 - What is something that you enjoyed the most about your most recent role?
 Recent company?

 - How could your next manager best support you?

-- Where do you see your career in the next 3-5 years?
+- Where do you see your career in the next three to five years?

-Where possible, show candidates around the organization.
-Let them meet employees and ask questions.
-Through those observable interactions, you will gain a better understanding of whether the candidate’s values match your organization’s.
-It may also give you, and the candidate, insight into the current climate of the organization.
+If possible, show candidates around the organization.
+Let them meet employees (even virtually) and ask questions.
+Through those observable interactions, you will gain a better understanding of whether the candidate’s values match those of your organizational culture.
+It may also give the candidate – and you – insight into the current climate of the organization.
 It is important to be able to tell the difference.
 The climate represents current feelings and attitudes and can be changed, while culture is much more stable and what you should be focused on when assessing for organizational culture and values fit.

 While there may never be a ‘perfect fit,’ it is always important to go into any situation with eyes wide open so that you can set your employee and the organization up for success.